Azure/azure-sdk-for-java/sdk/management/README.md

     .create();
 ```

-### Asynchronous operations
+### Asynchronous operations (Preview)

 You can create storage account, then blob container, in reactive programming.

 ```java
 azure.storageAccounts().define(storageAccountName)